|If any applicant has a medically diagnosed food allergy (note; not an intolerance), this programme is not recommended.|

 Are there study abroad options?

-Students may have the opportunity to complete a semester, full year, project work or work placement abroad under the Lifelong Learning Programme (LLP)/ERASMUS mobility schemes or their equivalent in other countries.
-Mobility for study is permitted subject to an approved selection procedure and where a Bilateral Agreement between DIT and the Host Institution has been agreed.
+Students may have the opportunity to complete a semester, full year, project work or work placement abroad under the Lifelong Long Learning Programme (LLP)/Erasmus mobility schemes or their equivalent in other countries, subject to a bilateral agreement between DIT and the host institution.

 What our Students say!